github/docs/content/actions/sharing-automations/creating-actions/metadata-syntax-for-github-actions.md

 ## `inputs`

 **Optional** Input parameters allow you to specify data that the action expects to use during runtime. {% data variables.product.prodname_dotcom %} stores input parameters as environment variables.
-Input ids with uppercase letters are converted to lowercase during runtime.
+Input values are always converted to strings.
 We recommend using lowercase input ids.

 ### Example: Specifying inputs

-This example configures two inputs: `num-octocats` and `octocat-eye-color`.
+This example configures three inputs: `num-octocats` and `octocat-eye-color`.
 The `num-octocats` input is not required and will default to a value of `1`. `octocat-eye-color` is required and has no default value.

-{% note %}

-**Note:** If input is not required and default value is not specified, {% data variables.product.prodname_dotcom %} will use empty string as a default value.

-{% endnote %}

 Workflow files that use this action can use the `with` keyword to set an input value for `octocat-eye-color`.
 For more information about the `with` syntax, see "[AUTOTITLE](/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_idstepswith)."